-MPA provides secretarial support to the GAIC Hardship Relief Board (HRB).
+The MPA provides secretarial support to the GAIC Hardship Relief Board (HRB).
 The HRB meets when required to consider applications for hardship relief.
-During the year ended 30 June 2016 the Board made no decisions on hardship applications and at 30 June 2016 there were no active applications before the Board (as at 30 June 2015 -0).
+During the year ended 30 June 2016 the Board made no decisions on hardship applications and at 30 June 2016 there were no active applications before the Board (as at 30 June 2015 - nil).